dianasolangel/dianasolangel.github.io/README.md

 #### Results
 Discontinuous NNs demonstrated improved accuracy in handling PDEs with discontinuities compared to continuous NNs, validated by comparisons with exact solutions of transport and Burgers equations.

+### Best Paintings of All Time Classification Project

+#### Description

+Classification of famous paintings into artistic movements or genres using a convolutional neural network (CNN) with TensorFlow and image preprocessing with OpenCV.

+#### Data
+- artist.csv: CSV file that contains information about the paintings and their corresponding artists (name, years, genre, nationality, paintings).
+- Labelled images of famous paintings.

+#### Methodology
+- **Image preprocessing:** Using OpenCV for preprocessing images.
+- **Model Building:** Developing a CNN model with TensorFlow for classification.
+- **Evaluation:** Visualizing results to assess model performance.

+#### Results
+The project successfully classified paintings into various artistic styles with high accuracy, demonstrating the effectiveness of using CNNs for image classification tasks.

 ### Stellar Classification

 #### Description
-This project focuses on classifying stars, galaxies, and quasars based on their properties such as temperature, luminosity, and spectral class using data analysis and machine learning techniques.
+Classifying stars, galaxies, and quasars based on their properties such as temperature, luminosity, and spectral class using data analysis and machine learning techniques.

 #### Data
-- **Photometric System Filters:** Magnitude measurements across five different filters (u, g, r, i, z).
-- **Spectroscopic ID:** Unique identifier for spectroscopic objects.
-- **Redshift:** Indicates the increase in wavelength due to the universe's expansion.
-- **Observation Details:** Plate number, modified Julian date, and fiber ID.
+- Dataset used in this project includes several attributes related to each object, captured through different spectral filters and measurement techniques.

 #### Methodology
 - **Data Loading and Exploration:** Initial dataset assessment.